-There are actually three different Disney Dining Plans: the Quick Service Dining Plan, standard Disney Dining Plan, and Deluxe Dining Plan.
-All three plans include a refillable drink mug for each person.
+There are actually four different Disney Dining Plans: the Quick Service Dining Plan, the standard Disney Dining Plan, the Disney Dining Plan Plus, and the Deluxe Dining Plan.
+All of them include a refillable drink mug for each person.
 Quick service meals include an entree or combo meal and a drink.
 Table service meals include an entree, dessert, and drink or a full buffet and drink.
 Guests under 21 can choose a specialty drink, such as a milk shake, or smoothie, or a soda, tea, or coffee with each meal.
 Guests 21 and over can choose either a specialty drink or an alcoholic drink with each meal.

 The Quick Service Dining Plan includes two quick service meals and two snacks per person per night.
 The standard dining plan includes one quick service meal, one table service meal, and two snacks per person per night.
+The Dining Plan Plus comes with two meals and two snacks per person per night.
+You can use your meal credits at either table service or quick service restaurants.
 And with the Deluxe Dining Plan, you get three meals and two snacks per person per night.
-On the deluxe plan, it doesn’t matter if you use your meal credits for table or quick service meals.
+On the deluxe plan, you can also use your meal credits for table or quick service meals.
 Additionally, the deluxe table service meals includes an appetizer in addition to the entree and dessert.

 How much does it cost?

 For 2020, the Quick Service Dining Plan cost $55 per day per person ages 10 and over and $26 per day per person ages 3-9.
 The standard Disney Dining Plan costs $78.01 per day per person ages 10 and over and $30.51 per day for kids ages 3-9.
+If you choose the Dining Plan Plus, you will have to pay $94.60 per night per person age 10 and over and $35 per night per person for kids age 3-9.
 The Deluxe Dining Plan is $119 per day per person 10 and over and $47.50 per day for kids ages 3-9.

 Which plan should I choose?

 Which plan is right for your family will depend on your eating habits, your vacation style, and your budget.
-If food is an important part of your vacation, then you should consider either the standard or deluxe plan.
+If food is an important part of your vacation, then you should consider the standard, the plan plus, or the deluxe plan.
 If, on the other hand, your family prefers to graze as oppose to sitting down to enjoy meals, or you want to spend your time experiencing the attractions instead of eating, then the quick service meal is probably a better fit.

 Is it worth the price?

-Remember, though, to get your money’s worth out of the dining plan, you need to make wise decisions on how to use it to your advantage.
+Remember, though, to get your money’s worth out of the dining plan, you need to make wise decisions so you can use it to your advantage.
 For help with this, see our Disney Dining Plan tips.